 This article is contributed by 供TOMO.

-供TOMO is a specialized Japanese traditional store which is conveying Japanese offering culture.
-They provide easy-to-carry sized food and drinks, so you can easily give your offerings: rice, sake, sweets, and drinks are available. 供TOMO also offers gift wrappings option and even supply some Japanese shrines.
+TOMO is a specialized Japanese traditional online shop which conveys Japanese offering culture.
+They provide easy-to-carry sized food and drinks, gifts made in Japan, and more.
+TOMO also offers gift wrapping options and even supplies some Japanese shrines.
+You can get your Sakaki Cleansing Mist:

 © 2023 Japan Living Guide.
 All Rights Reserved.